dfelinto/blender-manual/rigging/posing/visualization.rst

    :guilabel:`Step`
       This numeric field specifies whether you have a ghost for every frame (the default **1** value), or one each two frames, each three frames, etc.
    :guilabel:`Selected Only`
-      When enabled, you will only see the ghosts of selected bones (otherwise, every bone in the armatures has ghosts…)
+      When enabled, you will only see the ghosts of selected bones (otherwise, every bone in the armatures has ghosts...)

 :guilabel:`In Range`
    This will display the ghosts of the armature's bones inside a given range of frames.
 The ghosts are shaded from transparent for the first frame, to opaque at the last frame.
 It has four options:

    :guilabel:`Start`
       This numeric field specifies the starting frame of the range (exclusive).
-Note that unfortunately, it cannot take a null or negative value - which means you can only see ghosts starting from frame **2** included…
+Note that unfortunately, it cannot take a null or negative value - which means you can only see ghosts starting from frame **2** included...
    :guilabel:`End`
       This numeric field specifies the ending frame of the range, and cannot take a value below :guilabel:`GSta` one.
    :guilabel:`Step`